“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 Sairek stammered, but no words came out and he forced himself to look away from Varhi and towards the fire instead.
 After a brief pause, he finally found himself again.
 “How was I supposed to know there would be monsters like that, though…?”
 He growled.
 "They are something quite possibly out of this world..."

 “I suppose that is a fair argument.
 You only knew there was something wrong, but not specifically what was wrong.”
 Varhi agreed, pulling back his aggression from Sairek as he saw he was increasingly becoming more and more uncomfortable with him constantly laying into him with such cold facts and criticism.
-“I ended up like this simply because I was too lazy to go back down to acquire fifteen more feet of rope… so I suppose in a way, it’s my fault you three are here.”
+“I ended up like this simply because I was too lazy to go back down to acquire a little bit more rope… so I suppose in a way, it’s my fault you three are here.”
 He sighed.

 Sairek blinked.
 He hadn’t heard Cyial like that before.